The Island of Dr. Destroyer

 The Island of Dr. Destroyer is an adventure published by Hero Games in 1981 for the superhero role-playing game Champions.

 Plot summary

 Supervillain Dr. Destroyer has created a secret stronghold on the island of Destruga, from which he plans to control the entire planet using his soon-to-be-launched Hypnoray satellite.
 In The Island of Dr. Destroyer, the players must raid the island fortress to stop Dr. Destroyer's nefarious plot.
-The adventure describes the defenses, guards, vehicles, troops, and supervillains on the island.
+The adventure includes details on the defenses, guards, vehicles, troops, and supervillains that can be found on the island.

 Publication history

 The Island of Dr. Destroyer was the first adventure created for the Champions role-playing game.
 The adventure was written by Steve Peterson and George MacDonald, with artwork by Mark Williams, and was published by Hero Games in 1981 as a 16-page book.
 Day of the Destroyer is its sequel.

 In his 2014 book Designers & Dragons, Shannon Appelcline noted that after the publication of Champions, "Hero Games wasted no time in expanding their game.
 They had two supplements — the NPC book Enemies (1981) and the adventure The Island of Dr. Destroyer (1981) — ready to go by the next local convention."